kylebgorman/perceptronix/README.md

 The Python wrapper and applications are written for Python 3.7.
-Compiling the wrapper requires Cython, and the applications require the `nlup` and `regex` Python libraries, both of which are available via pip.
+Compiling the wrapper requires Cython, and the applications require the `nlup` and `regex` Python libraries, both of which are available from pip.

 Author